antmicro/wishbone-interconnect-burst-mode-benchmark/README.md

 ## Test suite

-This test suite is a set of testbenches and scripts used for verifying Wishbone interconnect implementation compatibility with specification.
+This test suite is a set of testbenches and scripts used for verifying the compatibility of the Wishbone interconnect implementation with the specification.
-The tests are written in Python, using Cocotb simulation library and cocotbext-wishbone extension for testbenches.
+The tests are written in Python, using the Cocotb simulation library and the cocotbext-wishbone extension for testbenches.
 Test automation was done with cocotb-test and pytest libraries, with GNU Make used for automating the steps for preparing the Design Under Test (DUT).

 ### Usage